-May-Thurner Syndrome (MTS) also known as iliac vein compression and cockettes syndrome is a condition wherein the right iliac artery or the big pelvic artery squeezes the left iliac vein or commonly known as the big left pelvic vein.
-It usually causes pain, soreness, and blood clots or deep vein thrombosis (DVT) on the left leg.
-The iliac is located near the ilium or the large, upper part of the hipbone.
+May-Thurner Syndrome (MTS), also known as iliac vein compression or Cockettes syndrome, is a condition wherein the right iliac artery, or the big pelvic artery, squeezes the left iliac vein, commonly known as the big left pelvic vein.
+MTS is not hereditary, but rather a completely anatomical condition.

-How it came about
+How it Came About

-Signs and risks of MTS
+Signs and Risks of MTS

 Moreover, persons with May-Thurner syndrome condition are also susceptible to chronic venous insufficiency.
 These are marked by leg ulcers and severe discoloration and swelling of the leg due to additional pressure within the vein.

-How to treat MTS
+How To Treat MTS

 There are different ways to treat May-Thurner Syndrome and each solution depends on the severity of the condition of the leg clot.
 For the uncomplicated situation of the blood clot, a patient can take anti-clotting medications or choose clot-dissolving thrombolytics that are non-surgical and done via a catheter.